durgeshlimbani/HelloWorld/README.md

 # HelloWorld
 This is my first repositry in Github.

-Finally success to commit one change in master brach from other branch
+Finally success to commit one change in master branch from other branch